Qarj/WebImblaze/README.md

 3. Check that you can see the WebInject help info
     ```
-    ./webinject.pl --help
+    perl webinject.pl --help
     ```

 4. Optional - run the self test
     ```
-    ./webinject.pl selftest/all.xml
+    perl webinject.pl selftest/all.xml
     ```

 Tested with Fedora 23, 24 and Ubuntu 16.04

 ### Run the example WebInject test

-Note that these instructions are for Windows.
-If you are using Linux, then you already know what to do.
+Note that these instructions are written with Windows in mind.

 1. Open the Command Prompt up as an Administrator
     * Press the Windows Key